It’s unlikely that a day goes by where you don’t reach for your credit card.

 By contrast, a secured credit card is a special type of credit card that’s tied to a cash deposit you supply up front.
 For example, if you put down $500 as your required deposit, you’ll likely have a credit limit of $500 (although some secured card issuers will base your credit limit on a percentage above or below your deposit amount).

-These types of cards are typically better for people who have a limited credit history, or none at all, and want to build one up, or for those who have poor credit and are trying to inch their scores upward.
+These types of cards are typically better for people who have a limited credit history, or none at all, and want to build one up, or for those who have poor credit and are trying to raise their scores.

-The downside: Some companies tack on a ton of fees and charge high interest rates, since they know those who are looking for secured cards typically don’t have a lot of other options.
-That’s why it’s important to shop around for a secured card with low fees.
-Otherwise, your deposit could be eaten up by fees, which in turn could lower the credit limit available to you.
+The downside: Some companies charge a ton of fees and charge high interest rates, since they know those who are looking for secured cards typically don’t have a lot of other options.
+That’s why it’s important to find a secured card with low fees.
+Otherwise, your deposit could go to those fees, which in turn could lower the credit limit available to you.

 Once it’s clear that you can handle a secured card, your credit card issuer may increase your credit limit or even transfer you to an unsecured credit card.